device42/device42-docs/docs/auto-discovery/agent-based-discovery.md

     	default IP VRF group
   -light-mode
-    	reduces CPU utilization by cost of discovery speed -offline
+    	reduces CPU utilization by cost of discovery speed -new-device-object-category
+      updates/overwrites the object category for the device -offline
     	doesn't connect with Device42, just prints the encrypted data to be sent -quiet